Sphereon-Opensource/mobile-wallet/README.md

 To get a credential issued to the wallet, using [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) the following steps can be followed.
-The below issuer systems where part of the [JFF/W3C-EDU plugfest 2](https://w3c-ccg.github.io/vc-ed/plugfest-2-2022/) to show interop for OID4VCI.
+The below issuer systems were part of the [JFF/W3C-EDU plugfest 2](https://w3c-ccg.github.io/vc-ed/plugfest-2-2022/) to show interop for OID4VCI.

 1. Launch the wallet